sipistab/QUIZR/README.md

 ## Quiz File Format

-Questions are defined in YAML files.
+Questions are defined in YAML files in the Exercises folder.
 Each question requires a unique ID and must include `prompt` and `answer`.
 Images and strict matching are optional.

 ```yaml
 q_001: